NastyRunner13/Conversational-QA-RAG-Chatbot/README.md

 # Conversational RAG with PDF Uploads and Chat History

-This is a Streamlit application that allows users to upload PDF files and chat with the content of those files using a Retrieval-Augmented Generation (RAG) model.
+This application is a Conversational Retrieval-Augmented Generation (RAG) tool built using Streamlit and the LangChain framework.
+It allows users to upload PDF files, and chat with the content within them, while maintaining a chat history across sessions.
+The application is particularly useful for question-answering tasks over large documents, with the ability to remember the context of the conversation.

 ## Prerequisites